-Bridport Primary School has a board of eleven Governors.
+Bridport Primary School has a board of ten Governors.

 Julia was appointed by the Local Governing Board on a 4 year term which expires in June 2023.
 Julia lives in Bridport with her husband having moved here 2 years ago.
 She has always worked in education, working in secondary schools and latterly in primary schools as a professional librarian.
 She is looking forward to getting back into working closely with all at Bridport Primary School having been fully involved with and playing an active role in her son’s schools in London.